In order to keep your client calm during an audit interview, I suggest you do two things:

 The auditor uncovered the emotional concerns of the client and helped to resolve them.

-The auditor also checked to make sure that the client’s emotions had been resolved before they moved on.
-The audit client has expressed themselves and you validated their concerns, and now they are calm and ready for you to ask your interview questions.
+The auditor also checked to make sure that the client’s emotions were resolved before moving on.
+The audit client expressed themselves and you validated their concerns.
+Now they are calm and ready for you to ask those interview questions.

 Guidelines for answering questions from the audit client